 Keep your boundaries in place.
 It’s really tempting to let boundaries slip when number two comes along.
 Not only are we busier with two, we are tired and often struggle with a sense of guilt towards our older child.
 It is however crucial that our boundaries stick and here’s why.

 - Our children get a significant sense of security from boundaries.
 Children who lack boundaries end up taking control of bedtime.
 This is simply just too much responsibility for our little ones to cope with.
 In turn they may display the following – insecurity, tantrums, crying and poor behaviour.

 - You can still have boundaries in kind parenting.
 Sometimes parents have to play the hard role, that’s a part of parenting!
 It is essential we aren’t afraid of upholding boundaries for our little ones.
 Achieving a balance of love, kindness, care and boundaries is all a part of parenting our little ones.

 - Pick your battles.
 Don’t pick every little battle, there is a good chance that you will become overwhelmed and in turn let go of the ones you should be enforcing.
 Think carefully about the important boundaries, the ones around the wellbeing of your child.
 For example sleep, meal times, safety and any others you see important within your home.

-- You may not be able to spend as much quantity of time with your older child when the new baby first arrives so focus on quality.
+You may not be able to spend as much quantity of time with your older child when the new baby first arrives so focus on quality over quantity.